-In 2013, we used a mix of stock options, restricted stock unit and performance-based stock unit awards to compensate our Named Executive Officers, an equity compensation program which we believe provides an appropriate balance between inducement, retention and motivation of executives and the creation of stockholder value.
 Equity-based compensation provides a vital link between the long-term results achieved for our stockholders and the financial rewards provided to our Named Executive Officers.
-We use a mix of stock options, restricted stock unit and performance-based stock unit awards to compensate our Named Executive Officers because we believe that each form of equity compensation provides us with different benefits.
+Again in 2014, we used a mix of stock options, restricted stock units and performance-based restricted stock units to compensate our Named Executive Officers.
+We believe this equity compensation program provides an appropriate balance between attraction, retention and motivation of executives and the creation of stockholder value.

 - Stock Options.
-The value recognized under our stock option grants reflects the economic performance of the Company over time.
-We use stock options to motivate and challenge our executives to achieve positive returns for our stockholders by placing key elements of executive compensation at risk, with a secondary benefit of retention derived from vesting conditions imposed on the stock options and a non-compete covenant embedded in our stock option agreements. - Time-Based Restricted Stock Units.
+The value recognized under our stock option grants reflects absolute stock price appreciation over time.
+We use stock options to motivate and challenge our executives to achieve positive returns for our stockholders by placing key elements of executive compensation at risk, with a secondary benefit of retention derived from vesting conditions imposed on the stock options and a non-compete covenant embedded in our stock option agreements.
+Generally, stock options vest ratably over three years from the date of grant, subject to continued employment with the Company through the vesting date. - Time-Based Restricted Stock Units.
 Restricted stock units generally provide value regardless of whether our stock price increases from the date of grant.
-We use restricted stock unit grants for inducement, retention purposes through time-based vesting conditions imposed on the restricted stock units and a non-compete covenant embedded in our restricted stock unit agreements, and to motivate and challenge our executives.
+We use restricted stock unit grants to attract, retain, motivate and challenge our executives.
+This is accomplished through time-based vesting conditions imposed on the restricted stock units and a non-compete covenant embedded in our restricted stock unit agreements.
 A secondary benefit is derived from the potential added appreciation opportunity as our stock price increases.
-Generally, awards of restricted stock units vest fully three years from the date of grant, subject to continued employment with the Company through the vesting date.

-- Performance-Based Restricted Stock Units.
-In 2013, our Committee determined to award each Named Executive Officer a performance-based equity award in the form of restricted stock units, with vesting at the end of three years contingent upon our achievement of specified financial and business growth targets over the vesting period and continued employment with the Company through the end of the vesting period.
-We use performance-based restricted stock units to further align the economic incentives of our Named Executive Officers to those of our stockholders.
+Generally, awards of restricted stock units vest fully three years from the date of grant, subject to continued employment with the Company through the vesting date. - Performance-Based Restricted Stock Units.
+Performance-based equity awards in the form of restricted stock units, with vesting at the end of three years contingent upon our achievement of specified financial and business growth targets over the vesting period and continued employment with the Company through the end of the vesting period, further align the economic incentives of our Named Executive Officers to those of our stockholders.

-All equity awards are granted at regularly scheduled meetings of our Board of Directors, or of the Committee, although the Committee may also approve equity grants to newly-hired executive officers, or in connection with acquisitions of new companies, at the Board or Committee meeting at which such activity is approved.
-The Committee, with the assistance of our independent compensation consultant and management, determines the aggregate amounts and terms of stock option, restricted stock and performance-based restricted stock awards for each Named Executive Officer following a review of stock programs and competitive practices at peer companies, along with an analysis of equity cost.
+The Committee, with the assistance of our independent compensation consultant, determines the aggregate amounts and terms of stock option, restricted stock unit and performance-based restricted stock unit awards for each Named Executive Officer following a review of stock programs and competitive practices at peer companies, along with an analysis of equity cost.

-The grant value of each award reflects the executive's level of responsibility and contributions to the Company's performance.
-In making equity awards, the Committee reviews and approves the dollar value of an award to be granted to each Named Executive Officer, based on the internal and external benchmarking of total compensation discussed above.
-The number of shares subject to the award is then determined using the fair market value of the option on the grant date, which, in the case of stock options, is determined by the Black-Scholes methodology.
+The grant value of each award reflects the executive's level of responsibility and past and expected future contributions to the Company's performance.
+In making equity awards, the Committee generally reviews and approves the dollar value of an award to be granted to each Named Executive Officer, based on the internal and external benchmarking of total compensation discussed above.
+The number of shares subject to the award is then determined using the fair market value of the award on the grant date, which, in the case of stock options, is determined by the Black-Scholes methodology.